 If you want to spend time in nature, head to remarkable Chilika Lake.
 Asia's largest brackish water lagoon (a combination of sea and fresh water) is an ecological wonder that's full of wildlife, particularly fish and migratory birds from far-off lands.
 There are even dolphins!
 The lake also has a number of islands.
 Grassroutes Journeys offers eco-friendly Chilika Lake camping trips and bird-watching cruises.

 Where: About 1.5 hours southwest of Bhubaneshwar.

 Don't Miss: Exploring Chilika Lake and its various islands by boat.
 Most departures are from Satapada (where the dolphins are), located at the mouth of the Lake around 50 kilometers from Puri.
 Other departures are possible from Barkul, Rambha, and Balugaon.
 For outstanding bird watching, head to Mangalajodi on the northern edge of Chilika Lake.
 It's possible to see the birds up really close there.

 There are more than 60 tribal communities in Odisha.
 These ancient people with mystical ancient ways dwell in Odisha's remote, deep forests and hilly interiors.
 Visiting the tribes can be a fascinating experience, but you'll need to go on an organized tour.
 Some tribal areas are quite inaccessible and require permits, and language is also a barrier.
 Heritage Tours are professional and knowledgeable.
-Also try community-based Grass Routes Journeys in Puri.
+You could also try community-based Grass Routes Journeys in Puri.
 During a tribal tour of Odisha, you'll get to mix with the local tribal people and learn their lifestyles.
 Tours run for at least five nights/six days, due to the amount of travel involved.
 Or, travel independently and stay at boutique Chandoori Sai Guest House in the heart of tribal Odisha.

 Where: About 8 hours southwest of Bhubaneshwar.